Dan Proft: Media

-Dan Proft co-hosts the morning drive show from 5 to 9 a.m.
+Dan Proft hosts the morning drive show from 5 to 9 a.m.
 Monday through Friday on AM 560 The Answer in Chicago.

 From 2011 to 2015, Proft was a political commentator for WLS-AM 890 radio in Chicago.
 From 2014-2015, he shared a weekday show from 5 to 9 a.m. with Bruce Wolf.
 After his contract expired, he moved to AM 560 WIND.
 He has also appeared on Chicago television including ABC 7 Chicago and Fox Chicago and his commentary has been featured on national outlets including Fox News Channel, MSNBC, and CNBC.

 Additionally, Proft runs Upstream Ideas, a media group that runs a series of web and radio-based programs where Proft discusses regional and national politics and policy.